jar398/listtools/doc/guide.md

 intersecting species in B, if one wanted to make the data consistent with checklist B.

+Probably of most interest for understanding the impact of changes in taxonomy going from A to B are the rows with multiple species given in the intersecting species column.
+These are situations where an A species concept corresponds to multiple B species concepts, potentially creating mislabeled data or requiring re-curation to replace each use of an A species name with the appropriate B species name.

 This splits in the report will only be an exhaustive list if enough synonyms and infraspecific taxa are present in A.  For example, if a species name is new in B (does not occur in name), then it will look like a de novo species, rather than a split, if it does not somehow link back to the split taxon in A via synonym and other records.
+To accommodate A taxa splitting into taxa with names not in A, add the new names to A as synonyms.

 [TBD: there should be some indication of name changes; these are hard to detect on a quick scan otherwise.
-Maybe a separate column with this info.]
+Maybe a separate column with 'rename', 'lump', 'split' information.]